iwahid7025/imrozwahid.com/README.md

 # imrozwahid.com
-Personal portfolio website designed using React, JavaScript, and CSS
+Designed a personal portfolio website using React, JavaScript, and CSS.